The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: The T Z O scenario for 1E1613 and RCW 103

+An alternative of the production of this shell by this superwind is that two kinds of bursts may have been produced by the compact stellar core that may have led to the ejection of the envelope: (1) \cite{Ouyed} proposed that an NS could transform into a quark star, which releases an extremely large amount of energy in a so-called quark-nova.
+If this happens after the neutron core has been spun down, the envelope can be disrupted immediately.
+(2) If the compact core is born as a quark star, then when the star has accreted enough material to have formed a hadron crust, the hadron crust may break and transform into quark matter \citep{Cheng}.
+The energy efficiency of the phase transition is of the order of magnitude $10\%$.
+If such a crust phase transition occurs, the energy released can easily be larger than the binding energy of the envelope, and could destroy this envelope immediately.

+After the envelope is disrupted, the core will be detectable with an extremely long spin period.
+The destroyed envelope could form an SNR-like shell.

+On the basis of the above described possibilities for the T{\.Z}O envelope ejection, the following two T{\.Z}O scenarios for the formation of 1E1613 and RCW 103 can be envisaged.

-{\em Case A}.
-About 2000 years ago, the more massive star of a binary experienced a supernova explosion, which produced RCW 103 and a compact star.
-The compact star got an appropriate kick velocity which causes it to directly coalesce with its companion star and form a T{\.Z}O \citep{Benz92,Leonard94}.
-This is shown in the 3rd mechanism mentioned in section 2.
-The T{\.Z}O would manifest itself as a red giant or red supergiant afterwards \citep{Eich89,Biehle,Cannon92}, which has a rotation frequency much smaller than its compact core.
-Thus, the core is then spun down to the co-rotational period (6.67 hour) by the envelope, as shown in section 3.
-And then the T{\.Z}O envelope was exhausted by the strong stellar wind, or was destroyed by some powerful burst (e.g., a thermonuclear explosion at the star surface, or a phase transition of its crust \citep{Cheng}).
-As a result, the envelope mixed together with the original SNR RCW 103, and the core became detectable as a central compact object, i.e. 1E1613.
-The accretion from the residual envelope or a fall-back disk reproduces the observed X-ray emission.
-Alternatively, this may also be just thermal emission form the hot NS surface.
+Case A. About 2000 yr ago, the more massive star of a binary experienced a supernova explosion, which produced RCW 103 and a compact star.
+The compact star received an appropriate kick velocity, which caused it to directly coalesce with the companion star and form a T{\.Z}O \citep{Benz92,Leonard94}.
+Then, the spin of the compact core was braked quickly and the envelope -- if it had a low mass -- was exhausted by a strong stellar wind or was destroyed by some powerful burst within 2000 yr, as described above.
+As a result, the envelope mixed with the original SNR RCW 103 and the core became 1E1613.

-{\em Case B}.
-More than 2000 years ago, a neutron star in a binary was embedded in its companion star or was swallowed by it \citep{Benz92} and formed a T{\.Z}O (the 3rd or the 1st mechanism in section 2).
-The core spun down to the co-rotational period (6.67 hours) and co-rotated with the envelope.
-About 2000 years ago, a global thermonuclear explosion took place or the neutron core underwent a phase transition as a quark-nova (\cite{Ouyed}, see also below).
-The powerful energy emission in this transition destroyed the T{\.Z}O envelope and made a supernova remnant like shell, i.e. RCW 103.
-The central compact object 1E1613 accretes from the residual envelope or a fall-back disk and emits the observed X-ray.
-Alternatively, this may also be just thermal emission form the hot NS surface.